 Winner of The Supreme Achievement Award by The Listener for 2010, this symphony is bold in colour and gesture, and presents an exciting challenge for the orchestra.
-It was recorded for CD by the NZSO and premiered at the Otago Festival of Arts by The Southern Sinfonia.
+It was recorded for the CD A Bugle will Do by the New Zealand Symphony Orchestra, and was premiered at the Otago Festival of Arts by The Southern Sinfonia.

-Symphony No.3 was composed as part of Anthony Ritchie's work as senior lecturer in composition at the University of Otago, in Dunedin, New Zealand.
-It was written over a period of two years between 2008-2010, without a specific orchestra in mind.
-It will be recorded by The New Zealand Symphony Orchestra under conductor, Tecwyn Evans, in 2010, as part of a CD of Anthony Ritchie's orchestral compositions.
-The premiere live performance will take place in The Otago Festival of Arts, October 2010, with the Southern Sinfonia orchestra in Dunedin.
+Symphony No.3 was composed as part of Anthony Ritchie's work at the University of Otago, in Dunedin, New Zealand.
+It was written over a period of two years between 2008-2010.
 The composer wishes to acknowledge the support of the University of Otago in writing this symphony.

 This symphony is a portrayal of two sides of human personality, represented by the two movements of the work: 'Up' and 'Down'.
 The music depicts the constant struggle to find balance in one's life, in terms of mood and relationships with other people.

 I - UP - allegro furioso - very still - tempo I